 Rats continue to impact how humans live their lives, including right here in Baltimore, MD.
-If you aren’t vigilant, a rat problem in your Baltimore home can cause tons of problems.
-Here’s all you need to know about Norway rats – and how to prevent them – in Baltimore.
+If you aren’t vigilant, a rat problem in your Baltimore home can cause many problems.
+Here’s all you need to know about Norway rats and how to prevent them.

 Norway Rat Identification Guide